Code-Institute-Submissions/web_studio/README.md

 Which is a cloud-based storage service.
 I created an account by clicking on create an AWS account.
  On the account type page, I selected personal and filled out the required information.
 And clicked to create account to continue.
 Once signed in I search for S3 services and create a new bucket, named marcellidesigns for easy remembering.
 And selected Europe as a region.
 I unchecked block all public access since this bucket needs to be public to allow access to our static files.
 Then I need to set some settings.
-By clicking on newly created bucket and then on the properties tab, I click on static website hosting, for index and error documents, I entered default values.
-Then click Save.On the permissions tab, we will make a few changes.
+By clicking on the newly created bucket and then on the properties tab, I click on static website hosting, for index and error documents, I entered default values.
+Then click Save.
+On the permissions tab, we will make a few changes.
 First I'll paste in a CORS configuration which is going to set up the required access between our Heroku app and this s3 bucket.
 Next, I'll go to the bucket policy tab.
 And select a policy generator so we can create a security policy for this bucket.
-The policy type is going to be a s3 bucket policy.
+The policy type is going to be an s3 bucket policy.
 Will allow all principals by using a star.
 And the action will be, get an object.
 Now I'll copy the ARN which stands for Amazon resource name from the other tab.